ambarmendez/ambarmendez.github.io/_posts/2020-04-28-Simple-Server.md

 run()
 ```

 And our old and simple client.
-As you can see from our [previous example](https://ambarmendez.github.io/Scraping-Quotes) compare to the one is shown below the URL is completely different, which means the server is our own coumputer.
+As you can see from our [previous example](https://ambarmendez.github.io/Scraping-Quotes) compare to the one is shown below the URL is completely different, which means the server is our own computer.
 Remember, this will help us to see what information and in what part of the message is receiving the server.

 ```python
 import urllib.request